-Toronto, CanadaYour Arctic adventure begins a little further south, with an overnight stay in Toronto, one of the most multi-cultural cities in North America.
+Toronto, CanadaThis Arctic adventure begins a little further south, with an overnight stay in Toronto, one of the most multi-cultural cities in North America.

-Embarkation Day in ResoluteAfter a morning charter flight to Resolute, you’ll transfer to your expedition ship by Zodiac.
-Enjoy some time out on deck taking in your new surroundings before you set sail on your Arctic expedition.
+Embarkation Day in ResoluteAfter a morning charter flight to Resolute, explore this small arctic town before being transferred to the ship by Zodiac.
+Enjoy some time out on deck taking in new surroundings before setting sail on this Arctic expedition.

 Beechey Island and Radstock BayAt Beechey Island visit a small grave site with markers for men who died during Sir John Franklin’s expedition in 1845-46.
 Roald Amundsen also stopped here in 1903, on his successful voyage through the Northwest Passage.
 For a more ancient perspective, visit some very well-preserved subterranean homes in Radstock Bay, built by the Thule culture.

 Croker Bay and Dundas HarbourAt Croker Bay, there is a possibility of seeing the glacier actively calving icebergs into the bay.
 Just east of here is Dundas Harbour, the now-abandoned settlement where the Royal Canadian Mounted Police manned an outpost from 1924 until 1951.
 They continue to maintain one of Canada’s most northerly graveyards out of respect to those who lost their lives during this time.

 Pond Inlet and Eclipse SoundThe community at Pond Inlet (or Mittimatalik, as it has been called by the Inuit for thousands of years) welcomes the expedition to the Artist’s Cooperative.
 In addition to the internationally renowned art produced here, the people earn their living fishing for Arctic char.
 Take time to explore the hamlet and hike the nearby tundra.